def-codes/the-better-thing/packages/node-live-require/README.md

 This package extends Node's module system to provide a live dependency graph.

+Towards a virtual module system (stream-oriented, and separated from physical).

 ## Motivation

 Interaction systems are more powerful than functional systems.
 By creating a